RTL Nederland: Entrance of John de Mol

-As of August 2007 the group entered into a new joint-venture with John de Mol, whose own commercial channel was failing at the time.
-RTL Nederland acquired the channel and Radio 538, John de Mol's Talpha Media Holding would acquire 26,3% of the shares in RTL Nederland.
+As of August 2007, the group entered into a new joint venture with John de Mol, whose own commercial channel was failing at the time.
+RTL Nederland acquired the channel and Radio 538, John de Mol's Talpa Media Holding would acquire 26,3% of the shares in RTL Nederland.
 The acquired channel was renamed RTL 8 that same month.
 In 2011 John de Mol was forced by the Netherlands Authority for Consumers and Markets to sell his share in RTL Nederland when he and Sanoma acquired competitor SBS Broadcasting, taking with him the radio stations Radio 538, Radio 10 Gold and SLAM!FM.